machadovilaca/operator-observability/README.md

 metric collection.
 This function serves as the bridge to external systems, fetching data and setting metric values accordingly.

+By using this approach, developers do not need to worry about the implementing the Prometheus Golang client collector interface with the Describe and Collect methods.
+This package takes care of that for them.
+Developers only need to define the list of metrics they want to create and a callback function to set the values of those metrics.

-In the Prometheus Golang client, collectors are free to create and push any new metric.
+Also, in the Prometheus Golang client, collectors are free to create and push any new metric.
 Most of the time, that leads to confusion and inconsistency.
 This package enforces a strict way to define collectors by explicitly specifying the metrics that the collector will push.
 This ensures that the created metrics are